 XIX.
-UTILITIES AND SERVICE SYSTEMS Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? x b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? x c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? x d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? x e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? x covering the 2035 planning horizon of the General Plan did identify significant and unavoidable impacts in terms of wastewater and water treatment facility capacity to serve this projected future development.
+UTILITIES AND SERVICE SYSTEMS Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? х b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? x c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? х d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? х e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? Х

+Discussion: The GPU EIR determined that most of the potential for impacts to utilities and service systems resulting from implementation of the General Plan were less than significant.
+However, the GPU EIR analysis of the population projections covering the 2035 planning horizon of the General Plan did identify significant and unavoidable impacts in terms of wastewater and water treatment facility capacity to serve this projected future development.
 Further, some existing water and wastewater systems, specifically those identified in the Disadvantaged Communities Report, were determined to be at capacity or in need of improvements.
 The Central Valley Regional Water Quality Control Board (CVRWQCB) will set the specific waste discharge requirements for any new or expanded wastewater treatment facility as part of its permit for that facility.
 Future water and wastewater treatment facilities will be required by law to operate in compliance with any and all requirements of the CVRWQCB permits.
 Additionally, any expansion of these facilities would require additional CEQA review.